tbfe-de/viva-tcl/emb_tcl/README.md

 * Issuing a message from that category cause the application to halt and wait for *inspection commands*.
 * Such are issued from the text entry field at the bottom of the tabs.
-* Any valid Tcl command can be used as *inspection commmand*, and …
+* Any valid Tcl command can be used as *inspection command*, and …
 * … **such commands and are executed in the traced application at the stack level of the issuer** …
 * … and their output is displayed in the text area above …
 * … until an empty line is entered.

 Though compared to an advanced debugger allowing to set arbitrary breakpoints at source file level this is still a rather primitive debugging.
-Nevertheless the generic style of interaction via Tcl commands is extremely powerul.
+Nevertheless the generic style of interaction via Tcl commands is extremely powerful.

 Assuming the message that has caused the application to (temporarily) stop comes from subroutine `foo`, it is now easy to